 Untrue, OA journals undergo the same peer review process as established journals under the traditional subscription model.

 Similar to traditional fee-based journals, reputable OA journals also have a robust peer review system in place.
-Two organizations namely Open Access Scholarly Publishers Association (OASPA) and the Directory of Open Access Journals (DOAJ) are actively involved in safeguarding the standards and quality of open access journals.
+Two organizations namely Open Access Scholarly Publishers Association (OASPA) and the Directory of Open Access Journals (DOAJ) are actively involved in safeguarding the standards and quality of OA journals.
 Moreover, they provide a well-monitored and curated list of reputable peer-reviewed journals that publish open access.
 Consequently, researchers who are skeptical about the peer review system of an OA journal may refer to their massive collection of journals for greater credibility.

 This is incorrect, as most well established traditional journals offer the option to make individual articles open access.
 This is referred to as a hybrid model, meaning in a journal one will find a mix of articles open access and articles to be licensed for its usage.